He just wanted to iron his pants

 I made a new video essay breaking down one of my favorite pieces of TV writing.
 But for weeks, YouTube’s algorithm refused to let it through.

-But what I was actually doing was this: Peeling back the layers of a scene so stupidly simple — and brilliantly stupid — about a man, alone with a dog in an apartment, just trying to iron out a wrinkle.
+But what I was actually doing was this: Peeling back the layers of a scene so stupidly simple — and brilliantly stupid — about a man, alone with a dog in an apartment, just trying to iron out a wrinkle…and failing spectacularly.

 By the end of the scene, he’s practically burnt down his living room and lies unconscious by his front door.